• Home

 In the classic Frank L Baum story, The Wizard of Oz, the lion battled a witch and her guards, while travelling down the yellow brick road to Oz.
 Once he got there, he was sent out again to permanently defeat the witch.
 His only request for all of his troubles was to be awarded the gift of courage not realizing that he had courage all along.
 It wasn’t something that could be bestowed upon him or that he could purchase; it was something that came from within and that he used many times on his journey.

-At the recent Pennsylvania Conference for Women, the theme of courage as a means to create and innovate was echoed in several workshops and presentations.
-One session in particular was hosted by Cindy Solomon who has devoted many years to the study of courage, emphasized the very lesson that, after much trouble, the Lion learned from the Wizard.
+At the Pennsylvania Conference for Women, Cindy Solomon who has devoted many years to the study of courage, emphasized the very lesson that, after much trouble, the Lion learned from the Wizard.

 Courage is Within Us